PatLZhang/obesity_prevmaps/README.md

 # obesity_prevmaps
-Obesity prevalence maps by state and race
+Obesity prevalence maps by state and race.

+To run, update path to obesity prevalence data on local device.